-Chemotherapy is the first treatment tried with the goal of achieving complete remission.
+Chemotherapy is the first treatment tried with the goal of achieving a remission.

-After achievement of initial complete remission, more treatment is needed to be cured.
-This treatment can include more chemotherapy or radiation to the brain.
+After a remission is achieved, more treatment is given to achieve a cure.
+This treatment can include more IV chemotherapy or radiation to the brain.
 Stem cell or bone marrow transplant from another person may also be done.
 Further treatment depends on: